alibabacloud-automation/terraform-alicloud-mongodb-multi/README-CN.md

 作者
 -------
-Created and maintained by maiqiao(bj090628@163.com)
+Created and maintained by Alibaba Cloud Terraform Team(terraform@alibabacloud.com) 许可
-许可
 ----
 Apache 2 Licensed.
 See LICENSE for full details.